- Green Lifestyle

 Remember that even indoor plants like Spathiphyllum are not far behind!
 At our latitudes Spathiphyllum is cultivated only in closed places, because it fears the cold and does not withstand nighttime temperatures below 12-15 ° C. It bears well even an apartment with little light, which will allow it to exercise one of its primary functions, that is to purify the air we breathe.
 Its white spathe is particularly curious and resists several weeks.

-Finally, the Dracena also responds well to your question about which plants are indoor for areas with low light: it is not bulky, beautiful to look at, and in addition to a light pruning and the soil always wet, requires nothing else: if the room it's a bit dark it will resist well and will certainly make it more lively, especially if you are orientated on varieties like the Dracena Lemon lime or so-called "
+Finally, the Dracena also responds well to your question about which plants are indoor for areas with low light: it is not bulky, beautiful to look at, and in addition to a light pruning and the soil always wet, requires nothing else: if the room it's a bit dark it will resist well and will certainly make it more lively, especially if you are orientated on varieties like the Dracena Lemon lime or so-called "trunk of happiness".

 Did we give you some ideas?
 Now you have no more excuses for not having plants at home!